Mahdi-Babaei/WeatherApp/README.md

 ## Features

-- **Current Weather:** Displays temperature, sky conditions, humidity, wind speed, and atmospheric pressure.
+- **Current Weather:** Displays temperature, sky conditions, humidity, wind speed, and visibility.
 - **Weather Forecast:** Provides hourly and daily forecasts for upcoming days.
 - **Location Search:** Quickly find weather data for any city or region.
 - **Temperature Unit Conversion:** Easily switch between Celsius and Fahrenheit to view the temperature in your preferred unit.